 Mark W. Rodgers

-Mark Rodgers is Of Counsel to the firm of Valente & Associates.
-Mr. Rodgers brings more than twenty-five years of experience in the field of government relations, both in the executive and legislative branches at the federal and state levels.
-In addition, Mr. Rodgers has broad experience in private sector labor-management relations, most recently serving as Vice President of Industry Relations for the Motor Freight Carriers Association (MFCA), representing management as lead labor negotiator in the LTL trucking industry.
-Prior to his work with MFCA, Mr. Rodgers served as deputy staff director of the U.S. House of Representative's Committee on Education and the Workforce, managing the workforce (labor & employment) portfolio.
-In this position, Mr. Rodgers was responsible for coordinating policy and legislative reforms for all health care and pension issues under the Employee Retirement Income Security Act (ERISA).
+Mr. Rodgers possesses broad experience in private sector labor-management relations, most recently serving as Vice President of Industry Relations for a trade association.
+Additionally, Rodgers served as deputy staff director of the U.S. House of Representative's Committee on Education and the Workforce.
+In this position, Mr. Rodgers was responsible for coordinating policy and legislative reforms for all health care and pension issues under the Employee Retirement Income Security Act.

-Bacino has held senior regulatory positions in two presidential administrations.
-He is considered an expert in the area of Dodd-Frank legislation and its impact on both credit unions and government sponsored lending entities (“GSEs”).
+Mr. Bacino has held senior regulatory positions in two presidential administrations.
+He is considered an expert in the area of Dodd-Frank legislation and its impact on both credit unions and government-sponsored lending entities.

-In 2000, Geoff was appointed by President Clinton to the board of the National Credit Union Administration ("NCUA"), the regulator charged with oversight of federally chartered credit unions.
-While at NCUA, Bacino led the fight to address long term agency budget issues.
-He was also a key driver of the Accountability in Management Initiative, which strengthened accountability and financial stability of credit unions.
-The initiative allowed the NCUA to reduce its budget and return a dividend to credit unions nationwide.
+In 2000, Geoff was appointed by President Clinton to the board of the National Credit Union Administration (“NCUA”).
+While at NCUA, Bacino drove the Accountability in Management Initiative, which financially stabilized credit unions.

-Originally from Rockford, Illinois, Geoff attended Indiana University (Fort Wayne) and Princeton University for graduate work.
+Originally from Rockford, Illinois, Geoff graduated from Indiana University (Fort Wayne) and attended Princeton University for graduate work.